Updated: June 09, 2025

 Gifted deposits

 This is when someone gifts you the amount you need for a deposit.
-These gifts can work in a variety of different ways and can come from a number of sources.
+These gifts can be given in various ways and come from various sources.

-Along with family and friends contributing money, there’s also vendor, developer, and landlord gifted deposits to explore.
+In addition to family and friends contributing money, vendors, developers, and landlords have gifted deposits to explore.

 Using equity

 You may own another house or perhaps partially own a family property or holiday home.
-It can be possible to use the equity you own elsewhere to be used in lieu of a cash deposit.
+It is possible to use the equity you own elsewhere instead of a cash deposit.

 Assets